Teach with us

 We offer a variety of teaching opportunities within the School of Medicine, ranging from forum membership and examiner positions, to programmes aimed at education portfolio development and even honorary contracts.

 The following sections offer some examples of these opportunities.
-If you would like to make a general enquiry, please complete the attached expression of interest form and return it to firstname.lastname@example.org.
+If you are a member of University of Liverpool staff or a doctor working in the Mersey region at ST level or above and you would like to make a general enquiry, please complete the attached expression of interest form and return it to firstname.lastname@example.org.
 A member of our staff will be in touch with you soon to discuss available opportunities.
 Our privacy statement is available here.

 Senior Education Roles within the School